idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/intro-indexer-operations.md

 **Custodial wallets**, also known as hosted wallets or third-party wallets, are crypto exchange wallets like Binance and Coinbase.
 With this type of wallet, the third-party provider holds and manages your cryptocurrency assets on your behalf.
 They allow you to view your public keys, but the custodian or wallet provider controls the private keys.
 You access your wallet via login credentials, but it has no direct link to the address on the blockchain where your funds are stored.
 Essentially, you rely on the custodian to facilitate access.
 These types of wallets are designed to be user-friendly and more accessible.

+**Non-custodial wallets**, also known as self-hosted wallets, give you absolute control of your assets by leaving you in charge of the private key for this blockchain address.
+This means that you have direct access to your blockchain address, independently of the wallet.
+You get a seed phrase, a 12-word recovery phrase, when you set up the wallet.
+This seed phrase encodes your private keys and helps you regain access to the wallet if you lose your device.
+An example of a non-custodial hot wallet is Metamask.